aoterodelaroza/acpdb/README.md

 - `%acpgau%`, `%acpgau:xx%`: the ACP block in Gaussian format.
 If `%acpgau%` is used, print the whole ACP.
 Otherwise, print the ACP corresponding to atom with symbol `xx` only.
+Requires using the `ACP` keyword in `WRITE` for a correct expansion.

-Requires using the `ACP` keyword in write for a correct expansion.
+- `%acpcrys%`, `%acpcrys:xx%`: the ACP block in crystal format.
+If `%acpcrys%` is used, print the whole ACP.
+Otherwise, print the ACP corresponding to atom with symbol `xx` only.
+Requires using the `ACP` keyword in `WRITE` for a correct expansion.

 Some template examples can be found in the `templates/` directory.